 Validation procedures will be developed for each function defined in chapter 6 and every recipe defined in chapter 7.
-In the case of the latter data described later in this chapter will be used to validate results.
 In the case of the former, recipe plugins have been written to test each function individually.
-What appears in this chapter is the set of test recipes as they currently stand, rather than the complete planned set.
-As these recipes may prove useful in themselves, these will be installed in the same tree as the reduction recipes.
-A very brief discussion of each test recipe is included in the next sections.
+As these recipes may prove useful in themselves, these will be installed in the same tree as the reduction recipes (under the tests sub-directory).
+A brief discussion of each test recipe is included in the next section.
 As in previous recipe descriptions, each recipe has a parameter ext which is used to tell the recipe which of the FITS extensions you want to process.
-This parameter has been left of the parameter list for each recipe for the sake of brevity.
-The final section describes the test data that will be provided.
+This parameter has been left off the parameter list for each recipe for the sake of brevity.

-8.1 vircam_darkcor
+8.1 Unitary Tests